sidchan-96/sums/README.md

    them down
 4. If the user enters anything other than a number then it is assumed to be 0.
-So 2 string inputs would lead to a range error but a string and a number (n) would take the range 0 - n.
+So 2 string inputs would lead to a range error but a string and a number (n) would take the range 0 - n